markNZed/TaskFlow/README.md

 To learn more about the React Task Processor, see [README.md](processor/react/README.md) in the React Task Processor directory.

 To learn more about the Task object, see [README.md](shared/README.md) in the shared directory.

+T@skFlow will play nicely with other libraries such as:
+* [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the NodeJS Task Processor)
+* [LlamaIndex](https://pypi.org/project/gpt-index/) (from within a Task function on the NodeJS Task Processor)

 ## Creating a New Task